Agustine-dev/Agustine-dev/README.md

 ## Software Developer | Full-Stack Web Engineer

 I'm a technology enthusiast with a passion for crafting high-performance web applications that deliver exceptional user experiences.
-I specialize in building scalable and intuitive applications for both clients and personal ventures.
-The ability to leverage modern, cutting-edge technologies has allowed my expertise span both front-end and back-end development, ensuring seamless functionality from concept to deployment.

-* 🌍 Based in Kenya, open to global opportunities.
+* 🌍 Based in Kenya.
-* 💼 Actively seeking collaborations to bring innovative digital solutions to life.
-* 🛠️ Open to collaboration and building together.
 * 💪 Let's build something great together.

 Beyond coding, I enjoy staying active with basketball 🏀, diving into music 🎵, keeping fit 💪, and exploring new places through travel ✈️